gaurav-raii/Gaurav_Rai.github.io/README.md

 Tools used: Tensorflow

+### Neural machine translation attention model using LSTMs

+* Built a sophisticated attention model using LSTMs to translate human readable dates into standardized machine readable date. (e.g. "the 29th of August 1958" to "1958-08-29")
+* Used attention mechanism to improve the accuracy of the model.
+* Used two LSTM layers(a pre-attention Bi-Directional LSTM and a post-attention LSTM) to built the Recurrent Neural Network.

+Tools Used: Keras, Python

+Packages: Numpy

 ### Object Detection and Classification using YOLO_v2 Algorithm

 * Implemented the powerful YOLO algorithm with a deep convolutional neural network(CNN) to detect cars, people and 78 other objects with very high accuracy and ability to run in real time.